-Morning sickness refers to nausea and vomiting during pregnancy.
+Morning sickness is a common condition experienced by pregnant women.
+It is characterized by nausea and vomiting, and can make it difficult for pregnant women to consume enough food and nutrients to support the growth and development of their baby.
 Despite its name, morning sickness can occur at any time of the day or night.
 It affects more than half of pregnant mothers, usually during the first trimester, but some women experience it throughout pregnancy.
 Knowing how and what to eat can help you avoid symptoms and settle your stomach when it is upset.

-The biggest mistake pregnant women make is not eating out of fear that doing so will make them sick.
+The biggest mistake that pregnant women make is not eating because they are afraid that doing so will make them sick.
 Although this seems intuitive, it is almost always better to have something in your stomach.
 An empty stomach can actually aggravate nausea.

-Here is a list of the most common food additives in meal replacements:
+Here is a list of the most common food additives in meal replacement powder:

 acacia gum, acesulfame potassium, artificial flavors, aspartame, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol